 Various studies and the U.S. Environmental Protection Agency have found that exposure to elevated PFOS levels may cause serious health problems, including cancer, damage to the liver and immune systems, developmental effects to fetuses during pregnancy or to breastfed infants, thyroid conditions and high cholesterol.

-“Fred and Laura face a lifetime of negative health consequences,” said their attorney, Benjamin Gideon of Berman & Simmons, who, along with his partner, attorney Susan Faunce, represents the Stones and Stoneridge Farm in a lawsuit filed in York County, Maine, against the manufacturers of the PFAS substances, including 3M and Dupont, and those responsible for spreading the contaminated sludge on the Stone farm.
+“Fred and Laura face a lifetime of negative health consequences,” said their attorney of Berman & Simmons, who, along with his partner, attorney Susan Faunce, represents the Stones and Stoneridge Farm in a lawsuit filed in York County, Maine, against the manufacturers of the PFAS substances, including 3M and Dupont, and those responsible for spreading the contaminated sludge on the Stone farm.

-“We expected that the Stones would have elevated PFAS levels in their blood, but these numbers are shocking, particularly given that they stopped drinking the contaminated water and milk almost two years ago,” Gideon said.
+“We expected that the Stones would have elevated PFAS levels in their blood, but these numbers are shocking, particularly given that they stopped drinking the contaminated water and milk almost two years ago,” our attorney said.

 “We are also concerned that the Stones are not alone.
 Most locations in Maine where municipal and paper company sludge were spread have not yet been tested for PFAS.
 We do not know how many farms or private wells are contaminated or how many Maine people face serious health risks from exposure to these dangerous ‘forever’ chemicals.
 Through our lawsuit, we plan to try to find answers to these important questions.” our attorney stated.